WiFi and health

 Having said this, Wireless network does have the rather useful advantage of not having to cable up various rooms in your house (where you would intend on using a laptop) with networking sockets.
 However, again, there is a more secure and stable alternative, at pretty much the same price: dLAN units allow you to use the buildings mains circuitry as an extension to your computer network, so all you have to do is plug one dLAN unit into the wall (and network to your router / wired network) and the whole building is networked.
-Plug the other unit into any other socket on the same power circuitry, and voila, you have a new network connection.
+Plug the other unit into any other socket on the same power circuitry and you have a new functional network connection.
 Because the network traffic is still travelling down wires, and it doesn't get out beyond the house's consumer unit, the network is secure from those that do not have physical access to the house itself.
 It can also carry a higher bandwidth than a wireless network (typically 80 MBit/sec).

 So there really is no need to use WiFi anyway, barring the convenience of not having to plug your laptop into anything at all (but for those that need a mains socket anyway, dLAN just uses one extra wire from the same socket as the laptop adaptor).
 For schools we would recommend wiring up all the classrooms that need to have network access, preferably by putting the power and network cabling through the same trunking.
 If done by IT staff, this is a lot cheaper than wireless networking equipment anyway.
 If there is no-one capable, or allowed (perhaps on health and safety grounds), again dLAN is the next best option as this reduces the need for expensive sub-contracting work.

 Dr. Magda Havas (Environmental and Resources department, Trent University, Ontario, Canada), has written an excellent precautionary paper, prepared for the Board of Supervisors, City and County of San Fransisco.
 This 51 page document covers a wide range of literature and scientific findings on RF research, and presents them in a logical and progressive manner.